Devil's Den (film): Release

 The film was released on DVD by Starz Home Entertainment on February 13, 2007.
 It was later released by Anchor Bay Entertainment on May 14 that same year.

 Reception

 Juliet Farmer from DVD Talk gave the film 2.5 out of 5 stars, criticizing the film's dialogue, and cheesy special effects.
 However, Farmer concluded, "Between the funny dialogue and chemistry between the characters, I was able to overlook the poor attempts at scary effects and enjoy Devil's Den for the light romp it is."
+Michael Gingold reviewed the film for Fangoria, where he wrote that "Gould’s martial arts and swordplay staging is technically well-done but overly familiar, and the final reels attempt a weighty character dilemma that the previously camp-infused storyline can’t support."